List of lawsuits involving Tesla, Inc.: Union busting attempts

-In May 2018, the United Auto Workers union filed a complaint with the National Labor Relations Board, seeking a federal investigation against Tesla for CEO Elon Musk's tweet apparently threatening worker stock options if they joined a union.
-Tesla responded that other car makers don't offer such stock options to union workers.
-Minnesota Congressman Keith Ellison chastised Musk for "threats" of unlawful retaliation and presented a list of questions on union activities and worker safety records, asking for a response by June 15.
+Elon Musk published a tweet in May 2018, that implied workers would lose stocks if they formed a union.
+Minnesota Congressman Keith Ellison chastised Musk for "threats" of unlawful retaliation.
+Three years later, the NLRB ordered Musk to delete that tweet, and reinstate former employee Richard Ortiz with full back pay.
+Additionally Tesla would have to put up a notice in all of its USA factories addressing the unlawful tweet.

+Tesla appealed the NLRB rulings to the United States Court of Appeals for the Fifth Circuit, which in 2023 initially upheld the NLRB order.
+In a published response, Ortiz stated "I look forward to returning to work at Tesla and working with my co-workers to finish the job of forming a union".
+In a 2024 rehearing, the court reversed its decision, holding Musk's tweets to be constitutionally protected speech and that the NLRB must reconsider its order to reinstate Ortiz.

 In September 2019, a California judge ruled that 12 actions by Musk and other Tesla executives violated labor laws in 2017 and 2018 when they sabotaged employee attempts to unionize.

 Securities litigation relating to production of Model 3 vehicles

 In 2017, a lawsuit alleged Tesla made materially false and misleading statements regarding its preparedness to produce Model 3 vehicles.
 The U.S. Department of Justice also began an investigation in 2018 into whether Tesla misled investors and misstated production figures about its Model 3 car.
 The lawsuit was dismissed in Tesla's favor in March 2019.